 Fast forward six months and Jeremy hadn’t left.
 Over the summer he had bought his truck, and the truck and trailer I had put a downpayment on fell through.
 He had decided to leave in the fall now, and I had pushed my plans back to early 2017.

-By September, were spending every weekend together, but still hanging onto our individual dreams.
+By September, we were spending every weekend together, but still hanging onto our individual dreams.
 And then one night in late September, he admitted to me the truth of why he was still here.
 He told me he loved me and wasn’t going anywhere unless I came with him!

 Thirteen months later, after three months on the road living together full-time in our truck camper, Jeremy got down on one knee and asked me to marry him.
 Of course, I said yes!

 Andrea and Jeremy’s Rig

 Truck: 2013 Toyota Tacoma, Crew Cab, 4×4, Gasoline, Single Rear Wheel, Long Bed